Sofa Sizes & Dimensions Guide

 Seating Capacity: 5-7+ people

-Ideal For: Comfort and relaxation and for home theaters or family rooms.
+Ideal For: Comfort and relaxation and for home theatres or family rooms.

 Dimensions: